amata7/eCommerce-backend/README.md

 ## Install
 Sometimes the steps to get a project working can be confusing so it is important to give instructions on how to install your project.
 The following section describes this process:

 > After cloning this project, you will need to run 'npm install' to get the required packages.
+Then change the .env file to match your credentials as well as start the ecommerce_db in mySQL.
+The videos at the end of the description also walk you through this process.

 ## Usage
 Since there could be several ways to input information into a project, it is important to state how it should be used.
 The following section describes how to use this project: